WestleyK/drive-mounting-script/README.md

 - cant uninstall `linux-ubuntu/drive-mounter-root` by script, have to uninstall manually. <br>
 - need sudo to write to usb drive (linux/ubuntu only) <br>
+- "-d" option does not work properly for linux/ubuntu. <br>

 <br>
 <br>